dodevops/socko-converter-file/README.md

   * Hash: Documents suitable for source code with hash-style comments.
 Prefix cartridge name with E: to fetch the content from an environment variable
     * Cartridge example: `## SOCKO: CARTRIDGE-NAME ##`
     * Cartridge collector example: `## SOCKO:COLLECT:MAXIMUMDEPTH:PATTERNTYPE:PATTERN ##`
   * JSON: Flavour suitable for JSON documents.
-The trailing , is optionalPrefix cartridge name with E: to fetch the content from an environment variable
+The trailing , is optional.
+Prefix cartridge name with E: to fetch the content from an environment variable
     * Cartridge example: `"_SOCKO": "CARTRIDGE-NAME",`
     * Cartridge collector example: `"_SOCKO:COLLECT": "MAXIMUMDEPTH:PATTERNTYPE:PATTERN",`
-  * Multiline-Slash: Flavour for source code with slash-comments, multiline optionPrefix cartridge name with E: to fetch the content from an environment variable
+  * Multiline-Slash: Flavour for source code with slash-comments, multiline option.
+Prefix cartridge name with E: to fetch the content from an environment variable
     * Cartridge example: `/* SOCKO: CARTRIDGE-NAME */`
     * Cartridge collector example: `/* SOCKO:COLLECT:MAXIMUMDEPTH:PATTERNTYPE:PATTERN */`
-  * Native: SOCKO!'s own, native flavourPrefix cartridge name with E: to fetch the content from an environment variable
+  * Native: SOCKO!'s own, native flavour.
+Prefix cartridge name with E: to fetch the content from an environment variable
     * Cartridge example: `{{<< SOCKO: CARTRIDGE-NAME >>}}`
     * Cartridge collector example: `{{<< SOCKO:COLLECT:MAXIMUMDEPTH:PATTERNTYPE:PATTERN >>}}`
-  * Slash: Flavour for source code with slash-comment stylePrefix cartridge name with E: to fetch the content from an environment variable
+  * Slash: Flavour for source code with slash-comment style.
+Prefix cartridge name with E: to fetch the content from an environment variable
     * Cartridge example: `// SOCKO: CARTRIDGE-NAME //`
     * Cartridge collector example: `// SOCKO:COLLECT:MAXIMUMDEPTH:PATTERNTYPE:PATTERN //`
-  * XML: Flavour for documents, that need XML validityPrefix cartridge name with E: to fetch the content from an environment variable
+  * XML: Flavour for documents, that need XML validity.
+Prefix cartridge name with E: to fetch the content from an environment variable
     * Cartridge example: `<!-- SOCKO: CARTRIDGE-NAME -->`
     * Cartridge collector example: `<!-- SOCKO:COLLECT:MAXIMUMDEPTH:PATTERNTYPE:PATTERN -->`